-Final - This document has been prepared for Snohomish PUD.
-It has been peer-reviewed by the Snohomish PUD for accuracy and formatting based on information known at the time of its preparation and with that understanding is considered complete.
+Final - This document has been prepared for the District.
+It has been peer-reviewed by the District for accuracy and formatting based on information known at the time of its preparation and with that understanding is considered complete by the District.
 The document may be cited as:

-Public Utility District No. 1 of Snohomish County (Snohomish PUD).
-2023 Annual Terrestrial Resources Monitoring Report, License T LA-1, for the Henry M. Jackson Hydroelectric Project, FERC No. P-2157.
-April 2024.
+District.
+2024 Annual Terrestrial Resource Monitoring Report, License T LA-1, for the Henry M. Jackson Hydroelectric Project, FERC No. P-2157.
+April 2025.